Nori CLI¶

 Follow the category:action pattern:

-make:*— Code generation commandsmigrate:*— Database migration commandsdb:*— Database utility commandsqueue:*— Queue management (planned)cache:clear— Cache management (example)
+make:*— Code generation commandsmigrate:*— Database migration commandsdb:*— Database utility commandsqueue:*— Queue managementapp:*— Application-specific commands (recommended for user commands)

 Running Async Code in Custom Commands¶

-If your command needs database access or async operations, use the same pattern as db:seed:
+If your command needs database access or async operations, use the subprocess pattern to get a dedicated Tortoise connection:

 script = (